digitalfortress-tech/ad-rotator/README.md

 **Ad-rotator.js**
 - is a vastly performant library in pure Javascript
-- has NO DEPENDENCIES :D
+- has **NO DEPENDENCIES** :D
 - allows you to **display native advertisements to adblock users** as well
 - enables custom dynamic advertisements to be injected
 - is a light-weight library, only [![](http://img.badgesize.io/https://cdn.jsdelivr.net/npm/ad-rotator?compression=gzip)](https://cdn.jsdelivr.net/npm/ad-rotator) minified and gzipped
-- supports **multiple instances** of advertisements in different sizes with many custom configuration options
+- supports **multiple ads** with different shapes/sizes customizable to the very pixel
-- Native support to pause ad-rotation on hover
 - Enables you to display **device specific ads** i.e. ads targeted towards mobile/desktop
+- uses `IntersectionObserver API` to improve performance & reducing browser paints.
+- Provides a **custom callback** that executes at every rotation & can be used for analytics ,statistics, logging, etc...
+- has built-in support for **sticky advertisements**
 - Responsive/Optimised for mobiles & tablets
-- has built-in support for **_sticky_ advertisements**
-- uses IntersectionObserver API to handle rotation improving performance and reducing browser paints.
-- Supports almost every browser! (*Only IE is unsupported, but you may use a [polyfill](https://github.com/w3c/IntersectionObserver/tree/master/polyfill))
+- supports almost every browser! (*Only IE is unsupported, but you may use a [polyfill](https://github.com/w3c/IntersectionObserver/tree/master/polyfill))
 - is completely free and open source

 ---